 Welcome to Copenhagen 2021, the most significant LGBTI+ event in 2021 combining WorldPride, EuroGames, an eclectic arts and culture program, and an historic LGBTI+ human rights forum.
 And #YouAreIncluded!

 For decades Denmark has been amongst the most progressive nations in the world for LGBTI+ equality.
 We decriminalised homosexuality in 1933.
 Gender confirmation surgery first took place here in 1951.
 We introduced anti-discrimination legislation in 1987 and two years later legalised same-sex partnerships.
 More recently, in 2014, we became the first country to allow a legal change of gender without requiring prior medical approval, and in 2017 were the first to remove being transgender from the list of mental illnesses.
 We know Denmark has further to go but equality and human rights are in our DNA.

-Twenty-five years after the first Copenhagen Pride, we will host WorldPride to celebrate and advocate for LGBTI+ equality worldwide.
-We’ll bring thousands of LGBTI+ people to Copenhagen and Malmö (in Sweden, just a 20 minute journey across the iconic Øresund Bridge) for the most important LGBTI+ event ever held in Scandinavia.
+Twenty-five years after the first Copenhagen Pride, we hosted WorldPride to celebrate and advocate for LGBTI+ equality worldwide.
+We brought thousands of LGBTI+ people to Copenhagen and Malmö (in Sweden, just a 20 minute journey across the iconic Øresund Bridge) for the most important LGBTI+ event ever held in Scandinavia.

-Two thousand athletes will join us to participate in the most diverse EuroGames ever, with tournaments taking place in 22 different sports.
-Tournaments are open to spectators, and visitors can also take part in the ‘Sports to the People’ program of ‘drop-in’ sports including Drag Olympics, roller-skating, bicycle workshops and rainbow family sports.
+Almost two thousand athletes joined us to participate in the most diverse EuroGames ever, with tournaments taking place in 22 different sports.
+Tournaments were open to spectators, and visitors could also take part in the ‘Sports to the People’ program of ‘drop-in’ sports including Drag Olympics, roller-skating, bicycle workshops and rainbow family sports.

-The Sports Leader Conference will empower LGBTI+ sports groups to foster more inclusivity, and the Sports Village at Islands Brygge is an open space for people to meet, engage in street sports, celebrate achievements and watch on big screens.
+The Sports Leader Conference empowered LGBTI+ sports groups to foster more inclusivity, and the Sports Village at Islands Brygge was an open space for people to meet, engage in street sports, celebrate achievements and watch on big screens.

 Arts & Culture

-Across both cities the Arts & Culture program will include more than 100 events and four spaces curated by our own team:
+Across both cities the Arts & Culture program included more than 100 events and four spaces curated by our own team:

-- Fluid Festival is a space for embracing the fluidity within gender identity, expression and sexuality
+- Fluid Festival was a space for embracing the fluidity within gender identity, expression and sexuality

 - Rainbow Children @ BLOX, a space for breaking the binary in the most playful way for children and their families